SaurSum8/Quick-Executioner/ReadMe.txt

 Warning: In Simultaneous Mode, once an input is recorded, it will take about ~300 milliseconds to record it, unlike Non-Stop Mode.

 NOTE: While in Non-Stop Mode or Simultaneous Mode, you can toggle Hold-Release Mode without stopping the recording by pressing the \ or | key.
+You can also add a delay while in those modes by pressesing the INSERT (INS) Key on your keyborad.

 - Record Displayer / Instructions: